Nagorno-Karabakh fighting raises threat of escalation

 A Russian lawmaker, Konstantin Zatulin, argued Thursday that Moscow should intervene militarily to protect Armenia, but the Kremlin dismissed the call.

-Asked about Zatulin’s statement, Russian President Vladimir Putin’s spokesman, Dmitry Peskov, responded that “there is no alternative to a peaceful settlement.”
+Asked about Zatulin’s statement, Putin’s spokesman, Dmitry Peskov, responded that “there is no alternative to a peaceful settlement.”

 Commenting on Turkey’s clamoring for a bigger mediation role in the conflict, Peskov said that such mediation must be accepted by both warring parties.
 Armenia has categorically rejected Turkey’s involvement because of its support for Azerbaijan.